-She is very passionate about technology and entrepreneurship and how the Caribbean is leveraging it all, for success in the Global Digital Economy.
+She is very passionate about technology, innovation entrepreneurship and how the Caribbean is leveraging it all, for success in the Global Digital Economy.

 Ingrid also currently serves as Board Chairman of Startup Jamaica, the Technology Accelerator and is a member of the National ICT Advisory Council which advises the Jamaican government’s Minister of Science, Energy and Technology.

 An Entrepreneurial + Tech Industry Snapshot

 - Been in the Internet/Tech Space since the mid 1990s.

 - My first startup published Jamaica and the Caribbean’s first Internet Guide – iGuide Jamaica